Malaysia to 'reconsider' its challenge to ICJ judgment on Pedra Branca: Mahathir

 Speaking at a media conference after the Cabinet’s weekly meeting, Dr Mahathir also said that the government was thinking of expanding Middle Rocks and developing it “into a small island”.

+"They (the ICJ) awarded Middle Rocks to us and on Middle Rocks we have already built structures," he said.
+"It is our intention to enlarge middle rocks so that we can form a small island for us."

-Dr Mahathir said no final decision has been made yet and the government was still mulling over the issues.
+Dr Mahathir added that no final decision has been made yet and the government was still mulling over the issues.

 A rocky outpost located 44km off Singapore’s east coast, the dispute over the ownership of Pedra Branca, referred to by Malaysia as Batu Puteh, dates back to 1979 when Malaysia published a map indicating that the island was within the country’s territorial waters.